-In Fine Art Media you are encouraged to develop your ideas through hands-on making in the video, photography and computer studios, as well as in your own studio base.
-You will work with lecturers and technicians who have a deep knowledge of these areas, and the enthusiasm to help you develop the skills and insights you need to move towards a career
+In Fine Art Media you are encouraged to develop your ideas through hands-on making in the video and photography studios, the computer lab and project space, as well as in your own studio base.
+You will work with lecturers and technicians who have a deep knowledge of these areas, and the enthusiasm to help you develop the skills and insights you need to move towards a career in art or a related area.
+Media emphasises three main areas of art making: Photography (digital and analogue) Moving Image (video, film, sound, animation, projected image installation) Critical Making (physical computing, Arduino, electronics, coding)Digital Spaces (3D modelling, virtual reality, augmented reality, interactive installations) What will I study?